doctrine/orm/docs/en/tutorials/getting-started.rst

         }
     }

-Note that all fields are set to protected (not public) with a mutator (getter and setter) defined for every field except $id.
+When creating entity classes, all of the fields should be protected or private (not public), with getter and setter methods for each one (except $id).
 The use of mutators allows Doctrine to hook into calls which manipulate the entities in ways that it could not if you just directly set the values with ``entity#field = foo;``